TorbanP/CMPT-433-A1/README.md

         $ make -j12 deb-pkg # 12 cores of goodness
         Press enter blindly about 500 times
-            apparently i didnt save the config file properly which is why it asked so many questions Heat the room for a while compiling while starting workststion kernel build
+            apparently i didnt save the config file properly which is why it asked so many questions Heat the room for a while compiling while starting workstation kernel build

         Workstation Kernel, Same process mostly
         Workstation uses a new kernel due to an update so adapt code slightly